-The rich tradition of New Orleans weddings gives a guest experience like no other.
+In this blog, I’m sharing the 8 of our favorite New Orleans Wedding Traditions.
+The rich culture of New Orleans weddings gives a guest experience like no other.
 Each element you add will draw guests into your personal story and your love for all things NOLA.

-Wedding Cake Pulls
+1. Cake Pulls

-Mule Drawn Royal Carriage
+3. Mule Drawn Carriage

-Second Line Parade
+5. Second Line Parade

 Next is the Second Line Parade.
 You can hire a brass band, get your own parade permit (check out our video on how to do that). and have your guests dance their way in the streets from your ceremony to your reception.